Best Face Search App for Android in 2026

 - General visual search apps like Google Lens are designed for objects and text, not dedicated face matching.

-- Lens App offers purpose-built face search on Android with results drawn from public web data only.
+- The app offers purpose-built face search on Android with results drawn from public web data only.

 - Image quality, face visibility, and database coverage all affect match accuracy regardless of which app you use.